Data Center Interconnect (DCI): Where Data Center Connectivity Meets Scale

 - Complexity: Establishing a seamless and efficient DCI link requires a deep understanding of varied hardware equipment and software solutions from various vendors.
 This heterogeneity makes management and troubleshooting challenging.

+Service providers are looking for a DCI solution that meets their new business requirements.
+This includes connecting more distributed data centers with high capacity at a lower cost, while maintaining carrier-grade performance and robustness.
 DriveNets Network Cloud is a networking solution designed to meet the needs of service providers in the rapidly evolving networking landscape.
 It disaggregates traditional hardware-centric routers into building blocks, with the control plane running on x86 servers and the data plane implemented as a cluster of multiple white boxes interconnected as one router using a Clos topology.
 The cluster is based on two main types of white boxes: the Network Cloud Packet Forwarder (NCP) and the Network Cloud Fabric (NCF).

-Why DCI is a vital for modern network infrastructure
+Why DCI is a vital for modern network infrastructure?

 DCI represents a vital component in the modern network infrastructure, facilitating improved data management, enhanced application performance, and robust service availability.
 With the trend of shifting more resources and capabilities to the edge, the role of DCI is even more critical, necessitating ongoing innovation and strategic planning to fully leverage its potential.
-Successful DCI solutions can be key for unlocking the potential of networks in the new digital age
+Successful DCI solutions can be key for unlocking the potential of networks in the new digital ageFrequently Asked Questions